Anna Karen: Personal life

 In 1957, Karen married Richard Smart with whom she lived in Italy for several years while he trained to be an opera singer.
 However, the pair divorced and Karen returned to England.

 Karen was married to actor/comedian Terry Duggan from 1967 until his death in 2008 and lived in Ilford, east London.
 Although Karen had no children of her own, she raised Gloria, Duggan's daughter from his first marriage.

 Karen was best friends with Barbara Windsor, having met her during the filming of Carry On Camping.
 Windsor left Karen £1,000 in her will.
-Karen kept in regular contact with Windsor's husband Scott Mitchell after Windsor's death, with the two speaking on the phone for the last time just weeks prior to Karen's death.
+Karen kept in regular contact with Windsor's husband Scott Mitchell after Windsor's death, with the two speaking on the phone for the last time just weeks before Karen's death.

 Karen regularly taught drama on Saturday mornings at Brewers Academy in Hornchurch, Greater London.

 In January 2016, she had a fall at her home in Ilford and broke her back, leaving her sofa-bound for eight weeks to recover.
 She still filmed scenes for Peggy's death in EastEnders in March 2016 and again in May 2016; when the scenes were broadcast, she was seen with a walking frame.
 She was later seen in a wheelchair during her final scenes in EastEnders in January 2017 and also at Windsor's funeral in January 2021, which would be her final public appearance.